 Haiz, perhaps they should bring back the “Encore” hand-crank !

-In the year 1978 thereabout, Mitsubishi came out screaming loudly about their Silent Shafts (what irony) technology that it supposedly patented for use in their new Galant Sigma model.
-The Silent Shafts cancelled out all secondary engine vibrations, and thus provided extra passenger comfort.
-Anybody remembers that ?
+In the year 1978 thereabout, Mitsubishi came out screaming loudly about their Silent Shafts (what irony) Technology that it supposedly patented for use in their new Galant Sigma model.
+The Silent Shafts were a long awaited solution that could cancel out all secondary engine vibrations (never mind if you do not understand the mechanics of these terms), and thus provided extra passenger comfort.
+Does anyone remember that ?
 Was it that good ?